The farm house La Boncia produced quality wine under the Etruscans, produces it today and will still produce it tomorrow.

 Serving suggestions: An excellent accompaniment for pasta, both white and red meat, and

-Serving temperature: 18° C Store at a constant temperature of circa 17C° away from light.
+Serving temperature: 18° C – Store at a constant temperature of circa 17° C away from

 In the 1800s, around the La Boncia farm house, family ancestors found important Etruscan artefacts, today displayed in the most prestigious museums of the world.